 Stakeholders like to see the big picture rather than tactical specifics.
 With an Enterprise Architecture Roadmap, you can communicate the impact of significant IT changes on the company’s growth and stability.
 This will assist the stakeholder in understanding how IT changes will increase company productivity, efficiency, and so on, perhaps leading to buy-in.’

 Implementing IT changes is a complex undertaking, and even tiny deviations can cause the organization to lose sight of its business goals.
 Having a clear roadmap gives everyone involved a point of reference to make immediate modifications in case of errors.
 Roadmaps also aid in preventing roadblocks from impeding the project.

 There Is a Roadmap for Everyone

 The right roadmap tool helps display the roadmap for everyone, for a stakeholder who wants to see the bigger picture, a developer who wants to see the technical implementation details or the finance team who wants to look at the budget.
 The roadmap can easily switch between the larger picture and the tactical explanations, helping different stakeholders understand the delivery timelines, resource allocations, anticipated budgets, and interdependencies with the rest of the elements on the roadmap.

-Enterprise architect leader James Parnitzke outlines a six-step process towards building an enterprise architecture roadmap.
-The steps defined are as follows
+Enterprise architect leader James Parnitzke outlines a six-step process toward building an enterprise architecture roadmap.
+The steps defined are as follows:

 The first step to building an IT roadmap is to ask questions regarding the organization’s current state; these questions help determine where you stand in achieving the stated business objectives.